 From my high school studies of Australian history, I knew a little about the bombing of Darwin in 1942.
 And my recent visit to the Tiwi Islands, 80 kilometres north of Darwin educated me further.
 It was on the smaller of the Tiwi Islands – Bathurst – that Father John McGrath on that fateful day of February 19, transmitted a radio message to the mainland warning a flotilla of Japanese fighter planes was heading towards the city.
 (If you’ve seen the 2008 movie Australia, with Hugh Jackman and Nicole Kidman, you’d recall the scene where the priest is trying to warn government officials on the mainland of an imminent invasion.)

-If you’re after a comprehensive tour covering historical locations and museums showcasing Darwin’s War history, this locally owned and fully guided half-day tour is ideal.
+If you’re after a comprehensive tour covering historical locations and museums showcasing Darwin’s War history, this locally owned and fully guided Tub Darwin City Explorer half-day tour is ideal.

 A small mini-bus, driven by Tony, a Darwin local of 20 years, picks me up from my accommodation in Parap and we make the rounds of various city hotels collecting other guests.
 (For an additional $5 they will collect from outer caravan pickups.)

-Our first stop the WWII Tunnels at the Darwin Waterfront on Kitchener Drive.
+Our first stop is at the WWII Tunnels at the Darwin Waterfront on Kitchener Drive.

 WWII Oil Storage Tunnels